rsw359/RiderSocial/README.md

   - Basic CRUD operations for posts and user profiles.
 - Stretch Goals:
   - Integrate Strava API for posting ride segments and ride data.

+- Coming Soon
+  - Add Names to Comments
+  - Post Search
+  - About Page

 ## Technologies Used